Last Updated on

 If you do start getting annoyed about small things with someone, that’s a good sign you want to limit your time together.
 (I write about HOW to bring up with someone that you want to limit your time in step 10)

-2. What to do if you only have a few friends to be with
+2. Find new friends if you only have a few to be with

 When I was younger and only had 1 or 2 good friends, I often found that I way spend too much time with them.
 (Simply because I didn’t have many other options).